kev-m/pyCoilGen/docs/configuration.md

 Each point is replaced with the moving average of the specified number of neighbouring points.
 Smoothing only takes place when the `smooth_factor` is greater than 1.

+- `--min_loop_significance` (Type: int, Default: 1)

+Specify the minimal required field contribution (in percent) to the target field.
+Contours that contribute less than this are deleted.

 - `--skip_calculation_min_winding_distance` (Type: bool, Default: True)

 A flag to skip calculation of minimum distance between calculated contour lines.